 - Creamed, soft vegetables are great on top of mashed potatoes or with eggs.

-- Enhance your oatmeal, cream of wheat, porridge or grits!
+- If you are eating oatmeal, cream of wheat, porridge or grits:

 - Soak overnight in milk.